trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Tahani Nadim

 Tahani Nadim co-heads the interdisciplinary research centre Humanities of Nature at the Museum für Naturkunde Berlin.
 She is a junior professor for socio-cultural anthropology at the Institute for European Ethnology at Humboldt University Berlin, where she is also a member of the Centre for Anthropological Research on Museums and Heritage (CARMAH).
 Her research focuses on data politics, the datafication of nature and the political and social contexts and consequences of collection digitization.
-Her writings have appeared in _JRAI_, _Science as Culture_, _Big Data & Society_ and the _Philosophical Transactions of the Royal Society_.
-She also runs the experimental research unit Bureau for Troubles in which she collaborates with artists and curators.
-Her exhibitions include _The Influencing Machine_ (nGbK, 2018-19) and _Dead wasps fly further_ (MfN, 2015).

 #### Sebastian Riedel